OverlordAlex/advent-of-code-2021/README.md

 ## Day 3 - COBOL (https://gnucobol.sourceforge.io/)
 COBOL was not as fun as Fortran.
 Same punch card origins but the syntax felt so much worse... so much more... business.
 I see now that it's reputation may be deserved...

 Problem was a bit tricky - I hit some infinite loops because my counter was 1 digit instead of 2, so that was fun.
+Part2 was even harder - rather than figure out functions and/or pointers I just copy-pasted the code.
+I also managed to hit a SIGBUS which is actually new for me!

 With gnuCOBOL it was easy to install using homebrew, and incridbly easy to compile and run

-    $ cobc -x day3.cob && ./day3
+    $ cobc -x day3.cob -o day3.out && ./day3.out
 --------